Babies Who Seem Fine At Birth May Have Zika-Related Problems Later, Study Finds

 "It's really important that parents and doctors work together to make sure children get all the evaluations they need, even if they look healthy when they are born," Honein says.

-For example, only about one-third of the Zika-exposed babies in the study had an eye exam by a eye specialist.
+For example, only about one-third of the Zika-exposed babies in the study had an eye exam by an eye specialist.

 It's also important to continue to follow these children, she says.